 However, if your income or property increases during the life of your plan (for instance, you receive a substantial promotion or you win the lottery), the trustee can seek to amend your plan to pay your creditors a greater percentage of what you owe them rather than the lesser percentage originally called for in your plan.
 The trustee might also be involved if your income decreases and you find you have to convert from Chapter 13 to Chapter 7.

-For more information about both Chapter 7 and 13, read the self-help book The New Bankruptcy: Will It Work for You? by Attorney Cara O'Neill (Nolo).
+For more information about both Chapters 7 and 13, read the self-help book The New Bankruptcy: Will It Work for You? by Attorney Cara O'Neill (Nolo).